The bridge where Wendy Lee Coffield was found.

 On July 15th, 1982, Gallan Hirschi and his friend Robert spent the day riding their bikes.

-While they were cycling home, they noticed that an object was stuck against an old post in the river.
+While they were cycling home, they noticed that an object was stuck against an old post in the river on the southern side of the bridge.

 At first, it looked like a bag.
 However, after wading out to take a closer look, they saw human hair and a jacket.

-To this day, he doesn't like the sight of hair under water.
+To this day, Hirschi doesn't like the sight of hair under water.

 Roughly 3 miles away.